jeantessier/book-reviews/node_mongo/README.md

         { $addToSet: { roles: "ROLE_ADMIN" } }
     );

+> If you are using the experimental setup with Docker Compose to run the server,
+> you can get into the database with:
+>
+>     $ docker-compose exec mongo mongo node_mongo_book_reviews
+>
+> You do need the double "mongo" in the command above.
+The first one is the name
+> of the database container under Docker Compose.
+The second one is the MongoDB
+> CLI shell.

 Once you have a functioning admin user, you can use it to grant `ROLE_ADMIN` to other users, using the `PATCH` verb.